newvar/tmux-telegram-daemon-unread/README.md

 # Tmux Telegram Unread

-Tmux plugin to show telegram unread dialogs count in status bar as a widget.
+Tmux plugin to show telegram unread dialogs and messages count in status bar as a widget.

 The main difference from the https://github.com/newvar/tmux-telegram-unread is that the telegram-cli have to be started as a daemon (https://github.com/vysheng/tg/wiki/Running-as-daemon) or with the defined port (we look at 2391 by default):

         $ telegram-cli -P 2391

-It fixes a TG CLI bug with stolen new messages.
+It fixes a TG CLI bug with stolen new messages, so this plugin is recommended.
 We use netcat to get info.

 You able to use [Tmux Telegram Pager](https://github.com/newvar/tmux-telegram-pager) instead of TG CLI daemon.

 ### Usage

-Put #{telegram_unread} in status bar to get the plugin message
+Put #{telegram_unread} in status bar to get the plugin message.

 Example: